-TGIAL’s Vital New Voices initiative got underway in New Haven Connecticut on September 8, 2018 as a co-sponsor of a summit at Yale University that connected environmentalism, social justice, the arts, and community identity.
+TGIAL’s Vital New Voices® initiative in New Haven Connecticut was part of a collaboration with Artspace New Haven.
+It culminated in a summit event at Yale University that connected environmentalism, social justice, the arts, and community identity.

 Presented by Artspace New Haven, Paying Homage: Soil and Site was a full-day event featuring scholars, activists, educators, civic leader and the young artists from the Artspace summer program of the same name led by nationally recognized ceramic artist Roberto Lugo.
 Vital New Voices supported the summer program and the summit event.

 “Our goal was to bring the entire community together to celebrate the arts as powerful tools for meaningful social change,” says Artspace Executive Director Helen Kauder.
 “The young participants from our Summer Apprenticeship Program were on hand to share the insights gained by their recent work with Roberto Lugo.
 It all added up to an intriguing mix of people and perspectives.”